crystaldb/autodba/scripts/README.md

 }
 ```

+If a config file is not provided, the script will attempt to read from stdin.
+If neither is provided, the configuration will be generated from environment variables.
+Here are the exepected environment variables: `AUTODBA_TARGET_DB`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`, and `AWS_RDS_INSTANCE`.

+If the input is provided via stdin, it will be validated as valid JSON before use.
+If invalid JSON is provided, the script will throw an error and exit.

 3. **uninstall.sh**: This script uninstalls AutoDBA from the system, removing its binaries, Prometheus exporters, and configuration files.

 ### Usage: